r-iki/keyboard/README.md

-# Lushootseed Layout
+# Keyboard aksara sunda ᮞᮎᮛᮤᮾ

-This extension adds a Lushootseed keyboard layout to Chrome OS.
+This extension adds a  aksara sunda  keyboard layout to Chrome OS.

 ## How To Install